cc-tweaked/netherite-tools/README.md

 # netherite-tools
+> [!WARNING]
+> This pack is no longer supported.
+Please use https://datapacks.madefor.cc/ instead.

 A datapack which adds Netherite tools to ComputerCraft.
 Unlike diamond tools, netherite tools can be enchanted, at the cost of consuming durability.